Kafr Manda: Ottoman Empire

-Incorporated into the Ottoman Empire in 1517 with all of Palestine, Kafr Manda appeared in the 1596 tax registers as being in the nahiya (subdistrict) of Tabariyya under the Liwa of Safad.
+Incorporated into the Ottoman Empire in 1517 with all of Palestine, Kafr Manda appeared in the 1548–1549 or 1596 tax registers as being in the nahiya (subdistrict) of Tiberias under the Safed Sanjak.
 It had an entirely Muslim population consisting of 93 households and 11 bachelors.
-Taxes were paid on wheat, barley, olive trees, cotton, soghum, goats and/or beehives, and a press for olives or grapes, a total of 13,028 akçe.
+Taxes were paid on wheat, barley, olive trees, cotton, sorghum, goats and/or beehives, and a press for olives or grapes, a total of 13,028 akçe.
+In 1572, the men of Kafr Manda, Saffuriya, Ruma, and Rumana allied with local Bedouins and raided the waqf lands of Hittin and its shrine of Nabi Shu'ayb, taking hundreds of cattle and donkeys and damaging the village.

-In the early 18th century, the village was walled, and defended by several small forts.
+In the early 18th century, Kafr Manda was walled, and defended by several small forts.
 A map from Napoleon's invasion of 1799 by Pierre Jacotin showed the place, named as K. Mendah.

 In 1838, Edward Robinson noted Kefr Menda as a Muslim village in the Nazareth district, while in 1852, he noted: "Kefr Menda is a considerable village at the foot of the northern hills [...]
 Among the people of the village are some of the descendants of Dhaher el-'Omar.
 The great well of the village was said to be fourteen fathoms in depth, besides seven fathoms of water.
 Around it lay three ancient sarcophagi [used] as drinking-troughs; one of them sculptured on the side with rather elegant festoons.
 Two lids of sarcophagi were also built into or upon the wall of the reservoir above; and near by was a small ancient basin of variegated limestone."
 The same year, (1852), the population was given as 200 souls, and the tillage twenty feddans.

 In 1875, Victor Guérin found the village to have about 400 inhabitants, all Muslim.

 In 1881, the Palestine Exploration Fund's Survey of Western Palestine described Kefr Menda as an "adobe village at the foot of Jebel ed Deibebeh, having a white muqam in it," while a population list from about 1887 showed that Kefr Menda had about 250 Muslim inhabitants.